Analytics

 In the situation of excess endpoint audit event generation (as determined by the policy configuration), which is deemed likely to have a severe impact on overall performance and availability of the EPM console, BeyondTrust will take measures to ensure ongoing availability and functionality of the EPM console.

 An EPM SaaS instance is capable of supporting event ingestion at the rate of approximately 720,000 events per hour, or 17.28m per day.
-Beyond this, if server performance is degraded, your instance will automatically begin refusing events.
+Beyond this, if server performance is degraded, we may refuse events to enforce a maximum event queue size on the instance of 5GB.
 Those events are queued on each endpoint, up to a maximum of 25,000 queued events.
 Events generated beyond 25,000 are lost permanently.

 To minimize the potential of queued and/or lost events, event generation should be configured in policy to be within the range outlined above.
 Analytics in the EPM Windows and Mac SaaS console will be able to provide you with event generation insight.